Mohido/Ocean/README.md

 Simulating The Ocean with Three.js and JavaScript.
 This project is an implementation of the first chapter of the GPU Gems book, focusing on effective water simulation.

 ## Try It Out
-You can try out the project [here](https://mohido.github.io/ocean).
+You can try out the project [here](https://mohido.github.io/Ocean).
+The data takes a little bit time to load, so be patient until everything is loaded (few seconds).

 ## Structure